ppy/osu-wiki/news/2026/2026-04-09-osutaiko-world-cup-2026-quarterfinals-recap.md

 ![](/wiki/shared/news/2026-04-09-osutaiko-world-cup-2026-quarterfinals-recap/banner.jpg)

 Spectators were treated to lively and entertaining matches between the top teams this game mode has to offer.
-The Quarterfinals held a total of 16 matches and both strong and weaker players alike were able to show off their impressive skills.
+The Quarterfinals held a total of 16 matches and the strongest players from all over the world were able to show off their impressive skills.

 ## Mappool showcase